Discover Lisbon charm with our comprehensive travel guide. Find out what to do and eat, where to go and stay, costs, itineraries and more.

 There also exist two types of these cards:

-- “Lisboa Card” is a discount card with many advantages for those visiting Lisbon.
+- “Lisboa Card” is a discount card with many advantages for those who travel to Lisbon.
 It allows you to save money (discounts and offers) on public transportation, in the main monuments, museums and other attractions of the city, as well as in shops of typical portuguese articles.
 This can be purchased in advance online or in person at a Tourist Office

 - “Cartão VIVA Viagem / 7 Colinas” is an electronic card, reusable, used for occasional use on public transport in the Lisbon Region.
-You can load it with the above mentioned transport tickets “Tickets” and “Zapping”.
+In Lisbon, you can load it with the above mentioned travel tickets “Tickets” and “Zapping”.
 They are purchased at the service stations and vending machines of the transport operators or at the Payshop agents and post offices (CTT).

 Tips: – Consider buying the Lisboa Card, depending on the number of days and attractions you want to visit.
 This is a discount card with many advantages for those visiting Lisbon.
 Because it allows you to save money not only on public transportation, but also in the main attractions.